 All U.S. House seats, all Pennsylvania House seats and even-numbered Pennsylvania Senate seats are up for election this year.
-Each of those chambers is narrowly divided going into the November elections — Democrats control the state House while Republicans control the state Senate and U.S. House.
+Each of those chambers is narrowly divided going into the November general election — Democrats control the state House while Republicans control the state Senate and U.S. House.

-Democratic Gov. Josh Shapiro faces no competition from his party in his bid for a second term.
-He’ll face state Treasurer Stacy Garrity, who similarly has no Republican primary opponent, in November’s general election.
+Democratic Gov. Josh Shapiro faced no competition from his party in his bid for a second term.
+He’ll face state Treasurer Stacy Garrity, who similarly had no Republican primary opponent, in November.

-Allegheny County’s own Austin Davis is Shapiro’s running mate as lieutenant governor again, and his fellow Allegheny County resident Jason Richey received Garrity’s endorsement for the Republican ticket.
-Richey is opposed by John Ventre, of Westmoreland County.
+Allegheny County’s own Austin Davis is Shapiro’s running mate as lieutenant governor again, and his fellow county resident Jason Richey received Garrity’s endorsement and the voters’ support for the Republican ticket.

 Allegheny County’s two representatives in Congress are both Democrats running for third terms.

-U.S. Reps.
-Chris Deluzio and Summer Lee, pictured at center.
+U.S. House members Chris Deluzio and Summer Lee, pictured at center.
 (Photo by Stephanie Strasburg/Public Source)

 The 45th and other suburban districts will be heavily scrutinized this fall as Democrats currently control the House by just one vote.